-Originally laid out during Spanish rule, the Alameda Central was Mexico City’s first municipal park, originally reserved for the elite.
+Originally laid out during Spanish rule, the Alameda Central was Mexico City’s first municipal park, at one time reserved for the elite.
 Today it’s a well-manicured garden for all, especially popular with working-class crowds on Sundays.
-Its willow-lined lanes lead to old-fashioned statuary and fountains, a gazebo (where something’s always going on) as well as a rotating calendar of contemporary sculpture exhibitions.
+Its willow-lined lanes lead to old-fashioned statuary, fountains, and a gazebo (where something’s always going on), as well as a rotating calendar of contemporary sculpture exhibitions.
 On the park’s western edge and occupying a beautifully restored art deco structure, the shopping and design center known as Barrio Alameda houses edgy boutiques, a chic guesthouse, and trendy restaurants whose outdoor seating is a people-watcher’s delight.
 Duck in for a glimpse of how the city center continues along its gentrifying course.

 See anything inaccurate?
 Let our Editors know